lorinkoz/talk-pyladiesmun22-uris/slides.md

 class: middle center

-When you change a URI on your server, you can never completely tell who will have links to the old URI [...]
+When you change a URI .ref[1] on your server, you can never completely tell who will have links to the old URI [...]
 They might have bookmarked your page.
 They might have scrawled the URI in the margin of a letter to a friend.

 .blue[Tim Berners-Lee &mdash; Cool URIs don't change, 1998]

+.bottom[
+.footnote[.ref[1] The difference between URI and URL is out of the scope of this talk] ]

+---

+class: middle center

+## So what should I do? .green[.emph[Design URIs]]

+.blue[Also from the World Wide Web guy in the same article]

 ---